Transitioning to net-zero

 The Investor Agenda encourages investors to make low-carbon investments and commitments including phasing out investments in thermal coal – a major contributor to global GHG emissions.
 Investors should also integrate climate change into their long-term investment decision-making process and portfolio analysis.

-Make and report our new low carbon investments and our new low carbon investment commitments
+Make and report our new low-carbon investments and our new low-carbon investment commitments

-Phase out our investments in thermal coal
+Phase out investments in thermal coal

-We have committed to phasing out our investments in thermal coal activities (specifically thermal coal mining and coal-fired power generation).
+Commit to phasing out our investments in thermal coal activities (specifically thermal coal mining and coal-fired power generation).

 Integrate climate change into our portfolio analysis and decision-making

-We have committed to integrating climate change-related risks and opportunities in our portfolio analysis and decision-making processes through one or more of:
+Commit to integrating climate change-related risks and opportunities in our portfolio analysis and decision-making processes through one or more of:

 - Analyzing and assessing climate change-related risks and opportunities (e.g. through carbon footprinting, scenario analysis).

-- Investing in low carbon investment funds and other products (e.g. low carbon indices, climate-aligned bonds).
+- Investing in low-carbon investment funds and other products (e.g. low-carbon indices, climate-aligned bonds).